federgraph/fmx-maxclientheight-tests/readme05.md

 This should yield a square ClientArea, usually without problems.

-But if it get too big, then there might be a problem (bug).
+But if it gets too big, then there might be a problem (bug).

 On a normal HD-Screen (1920, 1080) you can have a ClientHeight of 900 pixels.

-But on a Surface table ClientHeight assignment of 900 may already be too big.
+But on a Surface tablet ClientHeight assignment of 900 may already be too big.